Skip to content

 **Website**: hansaresearch.com **Revenue**: $22 Million Hansa Research is a global, full-service market research and consumer insights agency.
 They help companies make data-driven decisions by provi

 On July 6, 2026, the Indian market research firm Hansa Research Group Pvt.
 Ltd. appeared on the leak site of the morpheus ransomware group.
-The company, which maintains consumer survey databases for major brands worldwide, had internal files exfiltrated during a ransomware attack on its network.
+The company, which maintains consumer survey databases for major brands worldwide, is claimed to have had internal files exfiltrated during a ransomware attack on its network.
 While the exact number of individuals whose information was taken remains unknown, anyone who has participated in a Hansa Research survey or had their data processed by the firm could be affected.

 Public reporting indicates that morpheus actors listed Hansa Research after the company did not meet their demands.
 The firm’s website, hansaresearch.com, describes it as a global full-service market research and consumer insights agency with approximately $22 million in annual revenue.
 The data taken consists of internal files exfiltrated during the ransomware incident.
 No confirmed total of records or specific categories of personal information have been publicly detailed beyond the broad description of internal files.
 The listing appeared on the group’s leak portal hosted via ransomware.live.